Here’s the thing…

 Take them there.
 Not with money as the focus, but as a means to their end.
 Not what you think they should want for themselves, what they want for themselves.

-Maybe the money conversation is triggered by change in people’s lives—it’s tied to a breaking or inflection point.
+Maybe the money conversation is triggered by change in people’s lives—it’s tied to an inflection point.
 If so, we can meet them at the crossroads.

-And show them how to get where they want to go.
+We can show them how to get to where they want to go.

 What other doors can you open?